windelbouwman/ppci/docs/reference/codegen/index.rst

 ~~~~~~~~~~~~

 During this phase, the IR-code is made simpler.
 Also unsupported
 operations are rewritten into function calls.
-For example soft floating
+For example, soft floating
 point is introduced here.

 .. toctree::